Skip to main content

 Dependency resolution using static analysis

-All Python projects do not always include manifest files.
-A project can be a series of install statements that are assembled by custom scripts.
-Even when manifest files are present, the dependency information and version declared in the manifest file may be drastically different from what is used in a project.
+Not all Python projects include manifest files.
+A project can consist of a series of install statements that custom scripts assemble.
+Even when manifest files are present, the dependency information and version declared in the manifest file may differ drastically from what the project actually uses.
+To solve this problem, Endor Labs performs a static analysis on the code, giving you complete visibility of what your code actually uses.

 Through this approach, Endor Labs conducts comprehensive dependency management, assesses reachability, and generates integrated call graphs.